Event

 If you are in a position where you can help reset this balance in Wales you can watch how one social care provider became a Living Wage employer here.

-Interconnection of Climate and Inequality:
+Interconnection of climate and inequality:

 Climate change tends to exacerbate existing social inequalities, with minority groups often bearing the brunt.
 Those burdened with caring responsibilities are often left to protect and rebuild with little or no external support.
 Thus, climate action and disaster preparedness plans should be inclusive, considering those with caring responsibilities and people with disabilities.
 In this regard, developing nations have made significant strides, providing valuable lessons for developed nations.
 For further information, you can read stories of preparedness with gender in mind, about the impact of climate on women in rural areas, listen to the episode about preparedness in Bangladesh, heartbreaking stories about the impact on women due to climate; and about the lack of consideration for people with disabilities in action plans.

-The Doughnut Model – A New Business Paradigm:
+The Doughnut Model – A new business paradigm:

 The Doughnut Model is an innovative framework for redesigning businesses to address both environmental and social needs.
 System thinking skills are indispensable for facilitating this transition.
 To learn more, visit the Doughnut Lab.